MobileCoin: History

+MobileCoin, was founded in 2017 by Joshua Goldbard and Shane Glynn.

+Signal's Moxie Marlinspike and former DARPA researcher Todd Huffman assisted as an early technical advisors.
+The coin is intended to be an accessible form of cryptocurrency with a focus on fast transactions.

+In May 2018, MobileCoin secured $29.7 million in a funding round led by Binance Labs, in exchange for 37.5 million tokens.

+In March 2021, MobileCoin raised $11.35 million in Series A funding from the venture firms General Catalyst and Steve Jurvetson's Future Ventures with Jurvetson eventually joining the board of directors.
+Jurvetson would at some point join the board of MobileCoin.

+In August 2021, MobileCoin raised $66 million in Series B funding from investors including Alameda Research, Coinbase Ventures, Gaingels, and Marc Benioff.

+In December 2021, Bob Lee (businessman), former CTO of Square (now Block), joined MobileCoin as Chief Product Officer, having been an early investor and advisor to the company.
+Lee's time at the company was cut short after he was murdered in 2023.

+In July 2020, the company was announced that disinformation researcher and former CIA fellow Renée DiResta would be joining the board of directors of the MobileCoin foundation.

+In August 2020, the company announced that Neuralink general counsel and disinformation researcher Alex Feerst would be joining the board of directors.

+In January 2023, Todd Huffman joined MobileCoin as a director.

 Technology overview

 MobileCoin claims to focus on transactional anonymity (fungibility), ease of use, transaction speed, low environmental impact and low fees.
 MobileCoin's mechanics build on Stellar (for consensus) and Monero (for privacy), using CryptoNote alongside zero-knowledge proofs to hide details of users' transactions.

 The MobileCoin company claims the cryptocurrency can facilitate decentralized payments for everyday transactions more quickly than most other cryptocurrencies.

 MobileCoin is a one dimensional cryptocurrency blockchain.
 Blocks use a consensus protocol originally developed for the Stellar payment network.
 Transactions are validated in SGX secure enclaves and are based on elliptic-curve cryptography.
 Transaction inputs are shown to exist in the blockchain with Merkle proofs of membership and are signed with Schnorr-style multilayered linkable ring signature, and output amounts (communicated to recipients via ECDH) are concealed with Pedersen commitments and proven in a legitimate range with non-interactive zero-knowledge proofs.

 Much of MobileCoin's technology comes from previous privacy focused cryptocurrencies like Monero and has been re-written in Rust for MobileCoin.